TonyMontana-dev/ciphare/README.md

 # ciphare
-A website to encrypt and decrypt files of any kind.
+This website is an exhaustive tentative in the creation of a website dedicated for cybersecurity, privacy, and freedom of expression enthusiasts.